lamm-mit/MARS/README.md

 ### Important notes on reproduction

-**Data requirements.** The frozen results in `results_from_paper/` were produced using the full ChromaDB retrieval corpora, which are not publicly available due to the licensing terms of the underlying source documents.
+**Data requirements.** The frozen results in `results_from_paper/` were produced using the full ChromaDB retrieval corpora.
 Users who build equivalent ChromaDBs from their own document collections (see `data/README.md`) can run the full pipeline under the same conditions.

 **MARS candidate convergence.** MARS is iterative and may not find a manufacturable candidate within the configured maximum number of System 2 / System 2↔3 iterations.
 Before running the LLM-judge evaluation, verify that your MARS run produced an actual candidate by checking `results/Query1/mars.json`.
 Evaluating against a failed run will produce misleading scores.